Can I go back to work while on Social Security disability?

 You will be able to work as many as nine months while still retaining your eligibility for Social Security disability benefits.
 In most cases, if you return to work but are later unable to continue working due to the same disability , you won’t need to re-qualify for disability benefits.

-How much money can you make on the Ticket to Work program?
+How much can I make on the Ticket to Work program?

-How long do you have to be off work to get Social Security disability?
+How long do you have to be out of work to qualify for Social Security disability?